-Reconstruct pavement along Cross Island Parkway mainline from the bridge over Broad Creek to the tie-in with US 278 Business.
+Reconstruct pavement along Cross Island Parkway mainline from the bridge over Broad Creek through the limits of the interchange for Marshland Road (including ramp ties to mainline).to the tie-in with US 278 Business.
 Patch, mill and fill all ramp pavement unless ramp realignment requires full depth construction.
 See Attachment B for limits of pavement reconstruction.